19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [25/96]

-### Zero-rating of supply of certain tools, etc.
+### Zero-rating of supply of certain tools, machinery and prototypes

 21A\.—(1) Subject to such conditions as the Minister may prescribe, the supply by any taxable person of —

 (a) any prescribed tool or prescribed machinery used in the manufacture of goods;

-(b) any services directly in connection with such tool ; or
+(b) any services directly in connection with such tool or machinery; or

 [33/2008 wef 01/01/2009]

-(c) any prototype of such tool ,
+(c) any prototype of such tool or machinery,

 [33/2008 wef 01/01/2009]

-to a person who belongs in a country outside Singapore and who is not a registered person, shall be zero-rated where such tool is used in Singapore for the manufacture of goods for the person who belongs in a country outside Singapore.
+to a person who belongs in a country outside Singapore and who is not a registered person, shall be zero-rated where such tool or machinery is used in Singapore for the manufacture of goods for the person who belongs in a country outside Singapore.

 [33/2008 wef 01/01/2009]